 Evenly divide the filling in the 12~cup pan.

-NOTE: I like to use an ice cream scoop for this job.
-Each cup will be need a little over 2 tablespoons of filling.
+NOTE: I like to use an ice cream scoop for this step.
+Each cup will need a little over 2 tablespoons of filling.
 Use it all!

 Bake the cheesecake tarts for 20 minutes in the preheated oven.

 Remove the cheesecake pan from the oven and allow to cool for 20 minutes.